NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_study_structure.md

 ## View specification

 In the section below Study Structure, the section **View Specification** is available.
 One of the view specifications is **SDTM Study Design Datasets**.
-In this section, it is possible to view the study structure from another perspective.
+In this section, it is possible to display the study structure as Trial Domain datasets.

 ![Screenshot - SDTM Trial Summary View](./img/guide_sstruct_09.png)
 {: class="imageParagraph"}